-ARE THERE REALLY GHOSTS AT THE BERENGARIA HOTEL?
+ARE THERE REALLY GHOSTS AT BERENGARIA?

 NAMED IN HONOUR OF A QUEEN